 Now, revolutions are to be measured in days, where two weeks of survival for the Gaddafi regime–after 42 years in power–is deemed “too long.”
 Revolutions must be instant, and we all get to have a say in what happens to make them succeed.
 Indigenous revolutions, painful, and enduring for years and even decades, are treated (if even acknowledged) as if they belonged to the Jurassic Park of political history.
 This attitude, and these expectations, of instant success, demanded by all of us, with the aid of our resources, is decidedly a novel phenomenon.
 We now speak of Facebook revolutions, and events in Libya may unfold in a way that we will speak of it as the “F-16 Revolution.”

-While I am not one to sweep aside all proponents for intervention as “iPad imperialists” and narcissists (the will to intervene is about the need for me)–because I know of the many good intentions behind such desire to intervene, to stop violence and save lives–I am nonetheless troubled by this phenomenon, and not from a morally superior position as I was one of those calling for the ICC to initiate a trial against Gaddafi and his regime for crimes against humanity, and supported most of UN Resolution 1970 (except for its odd exclusion of mercenaries from any mention of possible prosecution, a deliberate exclusion designed to win Washington’s support–on the other hand, there may never have been any mercenaries, according to Human Rights Watch’s investigation).
+While I am not one to sweep aside all proponents for intervention as “iPad imperialists” and narcissists (the will to intervene is about the need for me)–because I know of the many misplaced good intentions behind such desire to intervene, perhaps not foreseeing how their desire “to stop violence and save lives” will be appropriated for nefarious ends by more powerful actors with other agendas–I am nonetheless troubled by this phenomenon, and not from a morally superior position as I was one of those who initially vacillated when hearing the outrageous reports of violence in Libyan streets (most proven to be false nonetheless).

 The phenomenon is troubling, and not because of the vicarious, voyeuristic nature of the participant spectatorship.
 It is troubling because what do we really know about Libya?
 What do we know about the opposition forces?
 Unarmed protesters?
 Not any more.
 “Anyone’s better than Gaddafi”?
 Sober up.
 After days of contacting journalists and asking them to pursue this angle of inquiry vigorously–one freelancer and one Al Jazeera producer both acknowledged this remained a black hole in our knowledge of the actors on the ground…but they have done very little to remedy it–we still know little, and even fleeing migrant workers are treated as wallpaper for foreign reporters to talk about, but never talk to.
 I have never before witnessed a revolution where we knew so little about the revolutionaries.
 And what do we know about Gaddafi?
 While Fidel Castro lauds Gaddafi for vastly improving the lives of Libyans, CNN’s Anderson Cooper berates Libya’s educational system as “a joke,” when Libyans have the highest literacy rate in Africa (see UNDP, p.
 171) and Libya is the only continental African nation to rank “high” in the UNDP’s Human Development Index.
 Does Anderson Cooper have better, secret statistics?
 It’s interesting because the BBC, if anything, affirms that Castro is correct: